20 Best Sunrise Hikes on Oʻahu, Hawaiʻi

 Distance (Roundtrip): 0.6 miles / 1.0 km

-Both the sunrise itself, as well as the light that first hits Kahana Bay in the morning, easily make Crouching Lion one of the top sunrise trails on this list.
-However, if this is your first time hiking Crouching Lion, make sure to read my separate post about the different trails leading up.
-If you begin at the wrong trailhead, which is very easy to do in the dark, you won’t end up at the best and most iconic viewpoint.
+That said, if this is your first time hiking the Crouching Lion Trail, I recommend reading my separate post where I highlight all the different trails leading up the mountain, because if you begin at the wrong trailhead—which is very easy to do in the dark—you won’t end up at the best and most iconic viewpoint.

 Read My Separate Post: Crouching Lion Trail